florianherrengt/spacetime_explained/README.md

 On the other hand, if while you are reading this, you're not moving in space, but time is still flying.
 So you're moving only in time, not space.

-Then you decide to do some exercice and go for a run.
+Then you decide to do some exercise and go for a run.
-You are still moving in time, but now alos moving in space.
-Because time and space are not 2 seperated things and depends of each other, one or the other has to slow down.
+You are still moving in time, but now also moving in space.
+Because time and space are not 2 separated things and depends of each other, one or the other has to slow down.

 You are moving in space, time has to slow down.